NeuralSec/NeuralSec.github.io/_pages/about.md

   - /about.html
 ---

 I received my Bachelor’s degree in Optoelectronics Informatics from Huazhong University of Science & Technology (HUST), China.
-I then switched to studying computer science/information security and obtained my doctoral degree in Australia.
-I joined CSIRO’s Data61 as a CERC postdoctoral fellow in 2020, where I am now a research scientist working on machine learning security and privacy.
+I then switched to studying computer science/information security and obtained my doctoral degree in Australia jointly with CSIRO's Data61.
+I subsequently continued my research career in CSIRO’s Data61 as a CERC postdoctoral fellow in 2020, where I am now a research scientist working on machine learning security and privacy.

-My primary research interest resides in the joint distribution of adversarial robustness verification, neural backdoors, and real-world security & privacy issues of machine learning systems.
+My primary research interest resides in the joint distribution of adversarial robustness, neural backdoors, robustness verification, and real-world security & privacy issues of machine learning systems.
+I publish in top journals and conferences, such as IEEE TDSC, TIFS, ICDCS, SP, NDSS, NeurIPS, and ACSAC.
+I also serve as a program committee member and a (sub)reviewer for international conferences/journals like WWW, ACML, NDSS, IEEE SP, Usenix Security, IEEE TDSC, IEEE TIFS, and IEEE TIP.
 I have been playing drums in my spare time since 2013.
 Table tennis is my favourite weekly sport.

 # **News**
+**[Apr.
+2024]** I will serve as a TPC member for NDSS'24.
+**[Mar.
+2024]** Two papers are accepted to IEEE SP'24 workshop and TDSC, respectively.
 **[Dec.
 2023]** Our paper in reinforcement adversarial attack against video recognition is accepted to AAAI'24.\
 **[Oct.
 2023]** One paper in face recognition anti-spoofing is accepted to NeurIPS'23.\
 **[Sep.
 2023]** I will serve as a reviewer for TheWebConf'24.\